 (C) the Board’s policy or whether a Board policy should be established or clarified as to a substantive or procedural issue of significance to the proceeding.

 If a question is certified, the Hearings Examiner shall submit the certified issue to the General Manager.
 The General Manager shall place the certified issue on the agenda of the earliest possible meeting of the Board that is not earlier than 20 days after its submission, in compliance with the Open Meetings Act and other applicable law.
 The docket clerk shall give the Hearings Examiner and parties notice of the meeting at which the certified question will be considered.
 Within ten days after the certified question is filed, parties to the proceeding may file briefs on the certified question.
 Within ten days of the filing of such briefs, parties may file responses to such brief.
 Briefs and responses shall be filed with the docket clerk with copies served on the Hearings Examiner.
-The General Manager shall provide copies of the certified questions and any briefs and responses to the general counsel and to each board member.
+The General Manager shall provide copies of the certified questions and any briefs and responses to the general counsel and to each Board member.
 The Hearings Examiner may abate the hearing until the Board answers the certified question, or continue with the hearing if the Hearings Examiner determines that no party will be substantially harmed.
 The process for seeking Board answers to certified questions shall be considered as part of the contested-case hearing process.

 The Board shall issue a written decision on the certified issue within 30 days following the meeting at which the certified issue is considered.
 A decision on a certified issue is not subject to a motion for rehearing, appeal or judicial review prior to the issuance of the Board’s final decision in the proceeding.